 "This concentration of power creates a new set of gateways, allowing a handful of platforms to control which of the ideas and opinions are displayed and shared," he said.

-Sir Tim Berners-Lee also called for an immediate closing of the digital divide.
-For example: you are more likely to be login if you are , poor or live in a rural area or a very low income country.
+Sir Tim Berners-Lee also called for the digital divide to be closed immediately.
+For example: you are more likely to be offline if you are a woman, poor or living in a rural area or a very low-income country.

 "If you are offline today, you are excluded from any opportunities to learn and win, access valuable services and participate in democratic debates.
 "If we do not invest heavily in closing this gap, the last billion will not be connected until 2042.
 An entire generation will be missing."